 Those who had previously scheduled surgical procedures that were delayed due to the Illinois Stay-at-Home order during April will be contacted by their surgeon’s office to reschedule their surgery in upcoming weeks/months.
-Once scheduled, the hospital will contact patients for to be registered and to gather other insurance and medical history information.
+Once scheduled, the hospital will contact patients to be registered and to gather other insurance and medical history information.

-St. Elizabeth’s Hospital will be following all Illinois Department of Public Health (IDPH) guidelines to ensure the safety of patients and staff.
+Holy Family Hospital will be following all Illinois Department of Public Health (IDPH) guidelines to ensure the safety of patients and staff.
 Included in these IDPH guidelines that the hospital will be following are:

 The hospital’s current visitor restrictions will still apply to minimize traffic within the hospital to keep patients and the community safe.